LILLIAN “LIL” HARDIN

 Lil Hardin was a jazzwoman pioneer, possibly the most important female musician in the history of early jazz.
 During the

-Hot Seven recordings with Louis Armstrong.
+recordings with Louis Armstrong.
 She also composed many of the songs that later became jazz classics.

 [see partial list of her songs, below]